-- Is the Program Accredited?: A crucial first step in considering a school should be determining if their program is accredited by a reputable third party accrediting association.
-If a school has been accredited by the Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN) or Council on Public Health Education (CPHE) it has passed a thorough evaluation of program quality and you can be assured the investment in your education will be a valuable one.
+- Is the Program Accredited?: A crucial first step in considering a school should be determining if its program is accredited by a reputable third-party accrediting association.
+If a school has been accredited by the Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), or Council on Public Health Education (CPHE) it has passed a thorough evaluation of program quality and you can be assured the investment in your education will be a valuable one.

-- Can I Take Classes Online?: While many MSN/MPH programs are offered in a traditional classroom format, some schools offer online courses that allow students to complete assignments from whenever or wherever it is convenient.
-This flexibility is particularly attractive for students who plan to continue working while earning their degree.
-Online courses can also be more cost effective than the on campus equivalent, and save students the cost of commuting to campus.
+- Can I Take Classes Online?: While many MSN/MPH programs are offered in a traditional classroom format, some schools offer online courses that allow students to complete assignments whenever or wherever it is convenient.
+This flexibility is particularly attractive for students who plan to continue working while earning their degrees.
+Online courses can also be more cost-effective than the on-campus equivalent, and save students the cost of commuting to campus.